-Mr Klein is the Executive Chairman of the Company.
-In this role, Mr Klein is required to operate as the Chairman of the Board and also in the capacity of a role equivalent to a Chief Executive Officer.
-As a result, there is not a clear division of responsibility between these functions, and as an Executive Chairman, Mr Klein is not independent of the Company.
-Notwithstanding the ASX Corporate Governance Council's recommendation that listed companies should have an Independent Director as Chairman, the Board believes Mr Klein to be the most appropriate person to act as Chairman of the Company at this time for the reasons set out below:
+Mr Klein is the Executive Chair of the Company.
+In this role, Mr Klein is required to operate as the Chair of the Board and also in the capacity of a role equivalent to a Chief Executive Officer.
+As a result, there is not a clear division of responsibility between these functions, and as an Executive Chair, Mr Klein is not independent of the Company.
+Notwithstanding the ASX Corporate Governance Council's recommendation that listed companies should have an Independent Director as Chair, the Board believes Mr Klein to be the most appropriate person to act as Chair of the Company at this time for the reasons set out below.

-- Mr Klein was instrumental in the formation of Evolution Mining and since his appointment to the Board in 2011, has overseen its rapid growth and success, helping to create Australia's third largest gold producer and one of the lowest cost gold producers globally - He has extensive skills and experience in managing and developing mining companies
+- Mr Klein was instrumental in the formation of Evolution and since his appointment to the Board in 2011, has overseen its rapid growth and success, helping to create Australia's third largest gold producer and one of the lowest cost gold producers globally - He has extensive skills and experience in managing and developing mining companies

-The dual role of Mr Klein is balanced by the appointment of Mr McKeith as Lead Independent Director.
-In this role, Mr McKeith chairs the discussions of the Non-Executive Directors and represents the Board and the Company in situations where the Executive Chairman may be conflicted.
-As such, the Board believes Mr Klein is the best person to undertake the Executive Chairman role and does not believe it is necessary at this stage to appoint an Independent Chair of the Board.
+The dual role of Mr Klein is balanced by the appointment of Mr Attew as Lead Independent Director.
+Mr Attew was appointed in this role on 1 December 2021 and succeeded Mr McKeith following the conclusion of Mr McKeith's three-year tenure.
+In this role, Mr Attew chairs the discussions of the Non-executive Directors and represents the Board and the Company in situations where the Executive Chair may be conflicted.
+As such, the Board believes Mr Klein is the best person to undertake the Executive Chair role and